kazuibasou/researcher_population_pyramids/README.md

         - openalex_work_data.pickle
             - These files were extracted from its September, 2024 snapshot of the [OpenAlex database](https://openalex.org/) (a fully open bibliographic database).

-2. Run all cells in the notebook `gender_inference.ipynb` sequentially to train the Complement Naive Bayes classifier for each country.
+2. Run all cells in the notebook `researcher_population_pyramids/reproduction/gender_inference.ipynb` sequentially to train the Complement Naive Bayes classifier for each country.

-3. Run all cells in `openalex_gender_assignment.ipynb` sequentially to assign binary gender to OpenAlex authors based on the trained classifier.
+3. Run all cells in `researcher_population_pyramids/reproduction/openalex_gender_assignment.ipynb` sequentially to assign binary gender to OpenAlex authors based on the trained classifier.

-4. Run all cells in `calc_productive_pyramids.ipynb` sequentially to construct researcher population pyramids by country.
+4. Run all cells in `researcher_population_pyramids/reproduction/calc_population_pyramids.ipynb` sequentially to construct researcher population pyramids by country.

-5. Run all cells in `make_figs.ipynb` sequentially to generate the figures included in the manuscript.
+5. Run all cells in `researcher_population_pyramids/reproduction/make_figs.ipynb` sequentially to generate the figures included in the manuscript.

-6. Run all cells in `make_tables.ipynb` sequentially to generate the tables included in the manuscript.
+6. Run all cells in `researcher_population_pyramids/reproduction/make_tables.ipynb` sequentially to generate the tables included in the manuscript.

 ## Notes
 - All computations were performed on a 2019 Mac Pro.
 Generating the complete set of numerical results took several days.